streamdata-gallery-organizations/aws-glacier/_listings/aws-glacier/accountidvaultsvaultnamejobs-get-openapi.md

         type: string
       - in: query
         name: ArchiveSizeInBytes
-        description: "For an ArchiveRetrieval job, this is the size in bytes of the archive being\t\t\t\t\t\t\trequested for download"
+        description: For an ArchiveRetrieval job, this is the size in bytes of the archive beingrequested for download
         type: string
       - in: query
         name: Completed